fheahdythdr/ClientFlagOptimizer/README.md

 if you do not trust it, manually add the FFlags to your roblox dir

+i am remaking this in NodeJS with a custom installer if you don't feel like using this one

 ## Features

 - Unlocks FPS (frames per second)